 This feature is, by far, the most common and useful.
 Similar to the case of printing, plugging an external hard drive into the router's USB port can also make its storage available to the entire network.

 On top of that, you can use that public storage space for other applications, such as a backup destination (including Time Machine backup, in some cases,) PC-less downloading, or even a personal cloud.

 How to best turn a Wi-Fi router USB port into a NAS server

 There are a couple of things to keep in mind about using a router as a NAS server.

-(For the same reason, you can’t, either, expect to have the same storage performance via Wi-Fi as via a wired connection.
-In the former, the router has to use its power to broadcast the Wi-Fi signals at the same time.)
+And you can't expect to have the same storage performance via Wi-Fi as via a wired connection.
+In the former, keep in mind that the router has to use its power to broadcast the Wi-Fi signals, which is its primary job, simultaneously.

-By the way, if a router has multiple USB ports, chances are they all share a single USB hub.
-So, you can’t use more than one bus-powered devices with it, and each port only has its share of the hub’s total bandwidth.
+If a router has multiple USB ports, chances are they all share a single USB hub.
+So, you can't use more than one bus-powered device with it -- each port only has its share of the hub's total bandwidth and power.

 Another security concern is when you use the NAS feature via the Internet.
-In this case, make sure you create an account for each user access.
-But if you’re not sure, just don’t turn on any “cloud” feature or FTP access.
-Use those only when you know what you’re doing.
+In this case, make sure you create an account for each user's access.
+But if you're not sure, don't turn on any "cloud" feature or FTP access.
+Use those only when you know what you're doing.

-The bottom line is, if you want to do a lot of things with your network storage, it’s a good idea to get a real dedicated NAS server.
-But if you only wish to use some casual network storage, it’s quite fun and sensible to get even more use out of our router.
+The bottom line is that if you want to do many things with your network storage, it's a good idea to get a real dedicated NAS server.
+But if you only wish to use some casual network storage, it's quite fun and sensible to get even more use out of our router.